 I suggest avoiding the window seats in row 7 and 8 because of the proximity to the galley.

 I also suggest avoiding the seats in row 10, which are directly in front of the Economy Class bassinet seats (so you may end up being close to noisy young children).

 Austrian Airlines provides an amenity kit with travel essentials such as socks, sleeping mask, shoehorn, toothbrush, toothpaste, earplugs, and cosmetic Edition Edelweiss items (moisturizer and lip balm) by Sin.

 A stylish and comfortable, high-quality blanket.

 IMHO, Austrian Airlines has its meal service down to an art.
-The food comes from DO & CO, a catering company that has upscale a restaurants and cafés in cities like Vienna, London and New York.
+The food comes from DO & CO, a catering company with upscale restaurants and cafés in cities like Vienna, London, and New York.

-The crew offers selection of starters, entrees and desserts through the cabin, so for each course, you can always choose what you want.
+The crew offers a selection of starters, entrees, and desserts through the cabin, so you can always choose what you want for each course.

 Lunch was served after takeoff, and I choose the following items from the menu: